foxxtrot/MOO-Test/contrib/README.md

 Following OO development start with these base objects, then update the verbs to include code that is specific to your MOO.
 Or keep the code as-is and add other helper objects that use the MOO-Test objects.
-For example, how about $thing object that can help manage the creation of test harnesses, running the tests, and logging the results to $note object that are saved with FUP.
+For example, how about a $thing object that can help manage the creation of test harnesses, running the tests, and logging the results to $note objects that are saved with FUP.

 ## Process for getting the code